Physically accurate assets for

 Gazebo

-Upload 3D models and get assets with accurate mass, inertia, friction, and collision geometry ready for Gazebo and ROS 2 simulation pipelines.
+Convert 3D models, images, or text into assets with accurate mass, inertia, friction, and collision geometry ready for Gazebo and ROS 2 simulation pipelines.

 The problem